riggles1/GunconDuino-With-Screen-Flash/README.md

 * Adjust the swapchain number (the wrong setting can cost several frames of latency).
 * Turn off frame delay to avoid latency variability.

-Preset configs for this setup are included in the `Preset-configs` folder — copy or compare them with your own configs.
+Preset configs for this setup are included in the `Preset-configs` folder, copy or compare them with your own configs.

 ---